Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map

 The collection of papers for which a student is enrolled in a particular semester or year.

-The process by which a student's finalised course for the year or semester is accepted by both the University of Otago and the student.
+The step of course enrolment in which a student's finalised course for the year or semester is accepted by both the University of Otago and the student.

 Credit